Uncertainty-Driven Action Quality Assessment: Introduction

 In summary, our contributions can be summarized as follows:

-\begin{itemize} \item {We propose an Uncertainty-Driven AQA model, named UD-AQA, which can produce diverse and multiple scores via Conditional Variational Auto-Encoder only using one single branch. } \item We exploit the estimation of uncertainty to reweight the AQA regression loss.
-The weight is higher when the uncertainty is low, which can explicitly reduce the contributions of uncertain samples for training. \item We design a novel uncertainty-guided training strategy, which organizes the training samples in a meaningful order according to the predicted uncertainty to ensure the model learns high-confidence information first. \item We conduct comprehensive experiments on the MTL-AQA dataset and JIGSAWS dataset.
-Our proposed UD-AQA achieves state-of-the-art performance. \end{itemize}
+\begin{itemize} \item We propose a novel probabilistic model, named Uncertainty-Driven AQA (UD-AQA), to capture and exploit the ambiguity among multiple judge scores via a CVAE-based uncertainty estimation module, which is capable of generating multiple predictions through sampling from the constructed latent space. \item We utilize the estimated uncertainty to re-weight the AQA regression loss.
+The weight is higher when uncertainty is low, explicitly reducing the contributions of uncertain samples during training. \item We design a novel uncertainty-guided training strategy that organizes the training samples based on the predicted uncertainty.
+This ensures that the model learns high-confidence information first. \item We conduct comprehensive experiments on three AQA benchmarks.
+Our proposed UD-AQA achieves competitive performance, especially on the recently proposed large-scale FineDiving dataset. \end{itemize}